Fire weather services

 Total fire bans

 Fire agencies in each state and territory are responsible for total fire bans.
-Check with your state or territory fire agency for any fire bans or other restrictions.
+Check with your state or territory fire agency for any current fire bans or other restrictions.

 Fire weather warnings